icyTan/portfolio2019/src/pages/bfbc.md

 ![Adding breadcrumbs to archive entries to let users have a path back to where they were researching.](../images/bfbc/1__9wlO5Usu0VzIVsx6Gos____Q.png)

-<figcaption>Adding breadcrumbs to archive entries to let users have a path back to where they were researching.</figcaption>

 We also added Breadcrumbs within the archive so users can return to their last few research points, as two of our testers mentioned aloud that they were unsure of how to get back to what they were researching.

 ![Putting hotlinks onto the first fold of the page gave direction to users who are in a hurry to get what they need.](../images/bfbc/1__UvY7LJUgPOhtuBIj__U1JfQ.png)

-<figcaption>Putting hotlinks onto the first fold of the page gave direction to users who are in a hurry to get what they need.</figcaption>

 On the help page, users originally had to scroll a little to see the bulk of support links — this ended up defeating the entire purpose of page.
 We changed it up to include two buttons at the top that scroll a user to the required section further down on the screen.

 ![Redundancy wasn’t always better, and in this case went unnoticed](../images/bfbc/1__6xAAE8CPz7mPGrz626EtWQ.png)

-<figcaption>Redundancy wasn’t always better, and in this case went unnoticed</figcaption>

 Finally, on the about page, we originally had 2 become a member Buttons.
 Users said they’d be more likely to select something if it was right after the introduction.
 As the news section draws their attention away from the bottom button.